I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Staying in our smaller home was the right choice for us, but everyone’s circumstances are unique!
 We found a good ol’ fashioned pros and cons list to be the best way to make a final decision.

-Take the factors listed above into consideration as well as the effects on your family, your job and financial situation!
+Take the factors listed above into consideration as well as the effects on your family, your job and your financial situation!
 My best advice is to run all the numbers and base your choice on cold hard facts!
 It can be easy to gloss over how hard moving or renovating can be, so be realistic about how either choice will affect you!

 I’d love to know if you are currently trying to decide whether to renovate or sell your home, which way are you leaning?
 Drop me a comment below!